BooooL/RustOS/README.md

 4. Run:
   * On qemu: `make run`
   * Or, make an iso `make iso` and run it on a VM or real hardware!

+### Organization:
+1. Main kernel code now in a fork of rust's libstd
+2. There is a libstd symlink to the bulk of the code (links to rust submodule at `lib/rust/src/libstd/`)
+3. Almost RustOS rust code is in `src/libstd/sys/rustos/` which is a link to [`lib/rust/src/libstd/sys/rustos/`](https://github.com/ryanra/rust/tree/master/src/libstd/sys/rustos)

 ### Design goals:
 1. Implement the entire Rust standard library *on bare metal*.
 Essentially,